davidevofficial/anything/README.md

 # How to use

-run with [sudo](https://github.com/davidevofficial/anything?tab=readme-ov-file#limitations "See limitation:") for indexing and if indexing is not necessary you can drop priviliges.
+run with [sudo](https://github.com/davidevofficial/anything?tab=readme-ov-file#limitations "See limitation:") (sudo ./Anything.AppImage) for indexing

+If indexing is not necessary you can run without sudo.

 The main interface should be familiar to you if you come from windows (everything).